How long does codeine stay in your system?

 The body quickly absorbs and metabolizes codeine narcotics.

 So for most standard blood or urine screens, codeine will be detectable for 1-2 days.
 However, codeine is detectable in hair for longer periods of time.
-More here on the length of time codeine stays in your system, plus how you can get addicted to codeine.
-We invite your questions about codeine in your system at the end.
+If you are looking for help with codeine abuse or addiction, you can find answers to your many questions and learn what happens during codeine addiction treatment programs in our comprehensive guide on Treatment and Help for Codeine Addiction.
+We also invite your questions about codeine at the end of the page.

 Main codeine uses

 Codeine is used as a pain reliever in cases of mild to moderate pain, and to help relieve coughing when over-the-counter medications aren’t strong enough.
 Codeine belongs to the opiate class of medications and it alters the brain and nervous system’s response to pain.
 This psychoactive effect can cause numbing effects in the body and suppress the body’s cough reflex, but it can also cause a euphoric high that people chase when they take codeine to get high.

 How do you take codeine?